gbonilla18/segex/INSTALL.md

 	mysqldump --routines segex -u root -p | gzip -c > segex.`date "+%Y-%m-%d"`.sql.gz

-# APPENDIX A: Cloning Segex from GitHub repository:
+# APPENDIX A: Cloning Segex from GitHub repository

+## 1. Download and install git
 Download a git package using your favorite package manager or compile it from source, sign up with [GitHub.com](http://github.com/), then follow [the GitHub instructions](http://help.github.com/linux-set-up-git/) to register your SSH keys with GitHub:

+## 2. Clone Segex from GitHub repository
 Once done, simply clone the GitHub repository using the following command (this will create a directory called "segex"):